InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/rmn.md

 ### Native Markup Request Object

-Requests for PLAs where the creative is provided by the publisher will typically only require the <a href="https://github.com/InteractiveAdvertisingBureau/Native-Ads/blob/develop/OpenRTB-Native-Ads-Specification-Final-1.2.md#74-data-asset-types">Native Ads API Data Asset Type of 13</a>.
+It is assumed that some knowledge of the retailer product feed exists <i>a priori</i> to the bid request, but a mechanism is necessary to point to the Product Feed containing information about product being bid on is necessary.
+Requests for PLAs where the creative is provided by the publisher will require using a datatype of 500+ in the <a href="https://github.com/InteractiveAdvertisingBureau/Native-Ads/blob/develop/OpenRTB-Native-Ads-Specification-Final-1.2.md#74-data-asset-types">Native Ads API Data Asset Type Object</a>.

-The ‘context’ attribute will have a value of ‘3’ (Product context such as product listings, details, recommendations, reviews, or similar.)
+The <code>context</code> attribute will have a value of ‘3’ (Product context such as product listings, details, recommendations, reviews, or similar.)

 ## Bid Response

 ### Native Markup Response Object
 PLAs will typically require the declaration of a product ID.
-Native data type 13 is provided for that purpose.
-The ‘link’ object is required in the native markup response object.
-When bidding with data type 13, it is acceptable to leave the ‘link.url’ field empty.
+The <code>link</code> object is required in the  <a href="https://github.com/InteractiveAdvertisingBureau/Native-Ads/blob/develop/OpenRTB-Native-Ads-Specification-Final-1.2.md#57-object-link-response">Native Ads API Response Object</a> When bidding useing a Retailer's product feed using the 500+ enumeration in the <a href="https://github.com/InteractiveAdvertisingBureau/Native-Ads/blob/develop/OpenRTB-Native-Ads-Specification-Final-1.2.md#74-data-asset-types">Native Ads API Data Asset Type Object</a> , it is acceptable to leave the ‘link.url’ field empty.

 # Examples